Stockholm Central Station: Commuter train station

 The Stockholm Central station was the busiest station on the Stockholm commuter rail, with about 53,000 boarding the trains and about as many disembarking every weekday (as of 2005).
 The commuter rail used two island platforms, one for tracks 13 and 14 (southbound trains) and one for tracks 15 and 16 (northbound trains).
 Each platform has entries with entry gates from the lower level and a ticket sales office on the upper level with an entry from Klarabergsviadukten.
-From 2017 the commuter trains moved to a separate underground station, known as Stockholm City Station.
+From 2017 the commuter trains moved to a separate underground station, known as Stockholm City railway station.